sime1/sime1.github.io/resume.md

     I was able to have a work experience abroad thanks to the Leonardo Da Vinci programme from the European Commision.
 education:
+- start_date: 01/10/2019
+  institution: Università di Padova (University of Padua)
+  title: Laurea Magistrale in Informatica (Master of Computer Science)
+  description: >
+    I decided to pursue a Master's degree in Computer Science to study advanced topics in Secure Systems and Artificial Intelligence
 - start_date: 01/10/2014
   end_date: 19/07/2018
   institution: Università di Padova (University of Padua)